givefood/data/README.md

 * Dashboards https://www.givefood.org.uk/dashboard/

 ## About Us
 We maintain the largest publicly available database of food banks in the UK and currently cover over 2500 locations.

-Our data is used by governments, councils, universities, supermarkets, hundreds of national & local news websites, apps & the Trussell Trust.
+Our data is used by governments, councils, universities, supermarkets, political parties, hundreds of national & local news websites, apps & the Trussell Trust.

 Give Food is a registered charity in England & Wales [1188192](https://register-of-charities.charitycommission.gov.uk/charity-details/?regid=1188192&subid=0)